prajjwal1/prajjwal1.github.io/index.md

 pre-trained Language Models can be improved from biased data (MNLI -> HANS).
 My graduate research looked specifically at commonsense reasoning within pre-trained Langauge Models.
 The [AAAI survey](https://arxiv.org/abs/2201.12438) provides a comprehensive look at the strengths and weaknesses of state-of-the-art pre-trained models for commonsense reasoning and generation.
-In the [EMNLP 2022]() paper, I propose a new commonsense reasoning task which puts emphasis on reasoning over discourse relations.
+In the [EMNLP 2022](https://arxiv.org/abs/2210.12478) paper, I propose a new commonsense reasoning task which puts emphasis on reasoning over discourse relations.
 We show how learning representations from Discosense can help improve capabilities of langauge models.

-I created a [Youtube channel](https://youtube.com/c/aijournal) to disseminate technical content from research papers.
+I created a [Youtube channel](https://youtube.com/c/aijournal) long time ago to disseminate technical content from research papers.
-After graduate school, my interest has changed about creating content as a result of which this project is unmaintained right now.
+After graduate school, my interests changed about creating content as a result of which this project is unmaintained right now.

 <a name="/publications"></a>